-• Parents who wish to accompany their children onto the playground or into the school building must park in the parking lot.
-The traffic circle in front of the school is intended for the bus and for cars dropping off and picking up students only.

-- There is no parking in the traffic circle and at no time should a vehicle be left unattended.
+- Parents who wish to accompany their children onto the playground or into the school building must park in the parking lot.
+The traffic circle in front of the school is intended for the bus and for cars dropping off and picking up students only. - There is no parking in the traffic circle.
+At no time should a vehicle be left unattended.
 All drivers in the traffic circle should use extreme care as the playground is very close to the traffic circle. - The privilege of operating a vehicle and parking on school property may be revoked if the driver operates in such a manner to endanger life and/or property.

 PLEASE DRIVE SLOWLY AND CAREFULLY AROUND THE TRAFFIC CIRCLE.
-DO NOT PASS OTHER VEHICLES WHILE IN THE TRAFFIC CIRCLE.
+DO NOT PASS OTHER VEHICLES WHILE IN THE TRAFFIC CIRCLE UNLESS DIRECTED BY SCHOOL STAFF

-Other Transportation and After School Guidelines
+Other Transportation and After-School Guidelines

-After School Plans for Elementary School Students
+After-School Plans for Elementary School Students

 - Teachers will follow the transportation plan that parents/guardians completed for their child the first week of school.
-Your child needs a note if s/he is to go someplace other than the location designated on the transportation plan after school.
-Please make sure notes come in with your child and are given to your child's teacher before school starts.
+Each child needs a note if s/he is to go someplace other than the location designated on the transportation plan after school.
+Please make sure notes come in with each child and are given to the child's teacher before school starts.
 A "blanket note" may be sent for regularly scheduled events. - A student who plans to go to another student's house after school must bring in a note saying so.
 Students may not call parents to get permission for one child to go to another child's house.
-These types of plans must be made before or after, but not during school - Elementary-aged children who want to attend an after school activity, as a spectator, must be supervised by their parents/guardians.
+These types of plans must be made before or after, but not during school. - Elementary-aged children who want to attend an after school activity, as a spectator, must be supervised by their parents/guardians.
 During school hours all students may attend with a parent or guardian present.

 Closed Campus: In accordance with school policy, Vinalhaven School maintains a closed campus.
 Consequently, all students must remain on school grounds for the entire school day.
+This does not include students who have work study or alternate plans approved by administration.